Skip to main content

 a preventative food safety control system that takes into account the hazards in food

-TCS food:
+TCS Food:

 any food that requires time and temperature control to minimize the growth of bacteria.

-Water activity:
+Water Activity:

 the ratio of vapor pressure in a food relative to that of distilled water.
 (Pure distilled water has a water activity of 1.0.)
 It gives an indication of how much moisture is available to bacteria in the food to grow.
 Most foods have a water activity of at least 0.95, meaning that conditions are ideal for growth of bacteria, yeast, or mold.